 As a person, we want to stand out from the rest.
 To do that, we rely on our character and our identity.
 The same principle goes for your company/brand.
 If you want to differ from everyone else in the marketplace, you need to have a unique brand identity.
-It is the ingredient that frames your company image since the beginning.
+It is the ingredient that frames your company image from the beginning.

 Consumers want to buy from brands that have a message that they can believe in.
-For example, people don’t buy Nike items because someone over promoted it on social media.
+For example, people don’t buy Nike items because someone over-promoted it on social media.
 They buy because they are aligned with Nike’s identity and everything that Nike represents as a brand.

 What Is Brand Identity?

 Before we outline the basic elements of brand identity design, let’s discuss what is a brand, as well as branding itself as an ongoing marketing/PR practice.

 According to Seth Godin, a marketing mastermind, the word “brand” addresses:

 “A set of expectations, memories, stories, and relationships that, taken together, account for a consumer’s decision to choose one product or service over another.”

 In essence, a brand is the perception that consumers have for your company.
 It is much more than just design.
 A brand is an entire experience that separates your products and services from the others that are comparable in the marketplace.

 As stated by Entrepreneur Magazine, the process of branding is:

 “The marketing practice of creating a name, symbol or design that identifies and differentiates a product from other products”